receptron/SlashGPT/README.md

 ## Manifest files

-Create a new manifest file in "prompts" folder with following properties:
+Create a new manifest file in "manifests" folder with following properties:

 - *title* (string, **required**): Title for the user to see
 - *source* (string, optional): Source of the prompt (URL, email, github id, or twitter id)